netmille/sample/README.md

 sample
 ======

-This is a sample repository
+This is a sample repository.

+This project will be used to demonstrate Bamboo/JIRA integration.